apache/nuttx/configs/stm32f100rc_generic/README.txt

 Configurations
 ==============

-Each STMicro STM32F100RC generic configuration is maintained in a sudirectory and can be selected as follow:
+Each STMicro STM32F100RC generic configuration is maintained in a sub-directory and can be selected as follow:

     cd tools